AlpinDale/VNParser/NeXAs/README.md

 The script doesn't seem to delete instances of `\t` and `\n` at the end.
 I don't know the reason for the first one, but for `\n` it's impossible to my knowledge, because that would delete every line break too.
 So you have to open a text editor and replace all instances of `\t` and `\n` with a blank character.
 You can do this by not typing anything in the replace section.
-Also, it seems like Baldr's Sky has this weird character in the text: , make sure to remove it as well.
-Copy it here and paste in replace screen.
+~~Also, it seems like Baldr's Sky has this weird character in the text: , make sure to remove it as well.
+Copy it here and paste in replace screen.~~
+Don't do that ^, it'll most likely crash your text editor.
+Just look through the file for it and copy from there.